Portable direction finder

 - GW: 1.02 MHz - 1.4 MHz

-The receiver is housed in a wooden case, so that the internal
+The receiver is housed in a wooden case, which allows an internal

-'window' coil can be used as a direction-finding antenna.
+'window' coil to be used as the direction-finding antenna.

-When listening to a radio station, the operator has to rotate the
+When receiving a radio station, the operator rotates the

 (or minimum) field strength, using the S-meter at the bottom left.